 Standards for Officially Recognized Fraternities and Sororities

 Greek-affiliated students' GPAs are typically the same or higher as non-affiliated students.
-Review the performance of the fraternity and sorority community each semester:
+To request a community grade report, contact the Director of Fraternity & Sorority Life.

 Greek-affiliated students in the top 5% of their class may be eligible to join the Order of Omega National Leadership Honor Society.

 In 2018, the State of Pennsylvania added Chapter 28, an Anti-Hazing law to Title 18, crimes and offenses.

 This requires an institution to "maintain a report of all violations of the institution's antihazing policy or Federal or State laws related to hazing that are reported to the institution."

 Please review current information by visiting "The Hazing Report," maintained by the Office of Student Conduct and Community Standards to learn more information.